Emil S. Reinhardt Family, Buffalo, NY circa 1907

 Mechanicsburg

 Frances J. "Fran" Amicucci, 70, passed away Wednesday, Nov.
 17, 2004 atCarolyn Croxton Slain Hospice Residence.
 Mrs. Amicucci was born inCharleroi on April 27, 1934, a daughter of the late Harvey and MargaretMoffit Devigne.
 Fran was the Democratic Jury Commissioner for CumberlandCounty and was a waitress and bartender at Trindle Bowl, the former BandB Crossing and Grandpa's Growler.
 She is survived by her husband of 46years, Albert P. Amicucci; two sons and daughters, Frank and JohnAmicucci and Deb Stephens, all of Mechanicsburg, and Peggy Stoy ofCarlisle; one brother, Henri Devigne of Charleroi; three sisters,Patricia Anderson of Charleroi; Margaret Reinhardt of Virginia and JanetWestcoat of Coal Center; five grandchildren, Nicole, Anthony, Logan,Keenan and Gemma; and one great-grandson, Chase.
 Visitation will be heldSunday from 6 to 8 p.m. at MYERS FUNERAL HOME INC., 37 East Main St.,Mechanicsburg (717-766-3421).
-Funeral services will be held Monday, Nov.22 at 11 a.m. in the funeral home, followed by burial in Indiantown GapNational Cemetery at 12:30 p.m.
+Funeral services will be held Monday, Nov.22 aat 11 a.m. in the funeral home, followed by burial in Indiantown GapNational Cemetery at 12:30 p.m.
 In lieu of flowers, memorialcontributions may be made to: Carolyn Croxton Slain Hospice Residence,1701 Linglestown Rd., Harrisburg, Pa.
 17110; or Hospice of Central PA, 98South Enola Dr., P.O.
 Box 266, Enola, Pa.
 17025.

-3 From the 1920 US Census:
+21 From the 1920 US Census:

 Residence: 802 Second Street, Charleroi, Washington County, PA